Mixed local-nonlocal operators: maximum principles, eigenvalue problems and their applications: Introduction

+we have $L v(x)\geq f(x)$ ($L v(x)\leq f$, respectively).
+We say $u$ is a viscosity solution if it is both sub and supersolution. \end{definition} We can also restrict ourselves to the test functions attaining strict minimum or maximum in the definition above.
 Our first result establishes the existence and uniqueness of solution.\begin{theorem} Assume \hyperlink{A1}{(A1)}.
 Let $D$ be an open, bounded Lipschitz domain in $\Rd$.
 Also, assume that $f\in\cC(\bar{D})$ and $g\in\cC_b(D^c)$.
 Then there exists a unique viscosity solution $u\in\cC_b(\Rd)$ to

 Furthermore, the unique solution can be written as

 where $\uptau=\uptau_D$ denotes the first exit time of $X$ from $D$, that is,